 - 4th Ave – Best route from Hillcrest to Downtown.
 One-way southbound from Hillcrest to Downtown.
 Light traffic.
 No ramps a I-5.
 New bike lane from Laurel St to Date St on the left side of the roadway.

 - 5th Ave – Second best route from Downtown to Hillcrest.
 One-way northbound from Downtown to Hillcrest.
-New bike lanes on the left side of 5th Ave from Grape St to Laurel St. Right ramp on the south side of the I-5 bridge.
+Bike lanes on the left side of 5th Ave from Grape St to Robinson St. Right ramp on the south side of the I-5 bridge.
 Medium to heavy traffic with buses.
 During peak afternoon traffic, I recommend riding on the left side of the roadway south of I-5.

 - Reynard Way – Good route with light traffic from Little Italy to Hillcrest / Mission Hills.
 Use Curlew St to connect with Robinson Ave and Hillcrest.